Kernix13/beginner-git-commands/BEGINNER_GIT.md

 1. Link 1: [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 1. Link 2: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 However, you still need to have `user.name` and `user.email` set.
-Here are the commands I used for my new laptop but I suggest using the 2 links above:
+Here are the commands I used for my new laptop but I suggest using the 2 links above as they are the offical source and things change:

 ```sh
 # Check to make sure Git installed by checking the version: